 What Is the U.S. Securities and Exchange Commission?

 The SEC maintains confidence in the U.S. stock market.
 That's critical to the strong functioning of the U.S. economy.
-It does this by providing transparency into the workings of U.S. companies.
-It makes sure investors can get accurate information about corporate profitability.
+It does this by providing transparency into the financial workings of U.S. companies.
+It makes sure investors can get accurate and consistent information about corporate profitability.

 - The Division of Corporation Finance reviews corporate filing requirements.
-It makes sure those documents are complete and accurate.
+It makes sure companies submit documents that are complete and accurate.
 That allows investors to understand a company's health.

 - The Division of Trading and Markets maintains the standards that regulate the stock markets.
 It oversees the securities exchanges and securities firms.
 It also maintains surveillance over the industry's self-regulatory organizations.
 These include the Financial Industry Regulatory Authority, the Municipal Securities Rulemaking Board and clearing agencies that facilitate trade settlement.

-The Division of Enforcement investigates and prosecutes violations of securities laws and regulations.
+- The Division of Enforcement investigates and prosecutes violations of securities laws and regulations.
 It conducts is investigations privately.
 It can use a formal order of investigation to subpoena witnesses to testify and produce relevant documents.
-The division presents its findings to the SEC Commission, which allows it to to file a case in federal court.
+The division presents its findings to the SEC Commission, which allows it to file a case in federal court.
 Often the Commission settles the case out of court.

-How the SEC Affects the U.S. Economy
+Impact on the U.S. Economy

 The SEC Commissioner sits on the Financial Stability Oversight Council.
 The Dodd-Frank Wall Street Reform Act established the council after the 2008 financial crisis.
 It looks for weaknesses in the financial markets that could create another crisis.